 The following tool window view modes are available:

-Dock pinned: This is the default view mode when the tool window is attached to the tool window bar and is always visible along with the editor and other pinned tool windows.
+Dock Pinned: This is the default view mode when the tool window is attached to the tool window bar and is always visible along with the editor and other pinned tool windows.

 Undock: The tool window is attached to the tool window bar and covers a part of the editor or other tool windows when active.
 It is not visible when another tool window is active.

 Float: The tool window is detached from the tool window bar, floating on top of the main window.
 It is visible only together with the main project window.
 You can move it to a different monitor or desktop if necessary.

 Always-shown / Auto-hidden mode